cdapio/cdap/cdap-docs/developers-manual/source/overview/abstractions.rst

 - Consistency of your data under highly concurrent access using Cask's `Tephra™ transaction system <https://github.com/caskdata/tephra/>`__.
 - Injection of datasets into different programming paradigms and runtimes.
-As soon as your data is in a dataset, you can immediately use it: in real-time programs; in batch processing applications such as Map/Reduce and Spark; in ad-hoc SQL queries.
+As soon as your data is in a dataset, you can immediately use it: in real time programs; in batch processing applications such as MapReduce and Spark; in ad-hoc SQL queries.

 Application Abstraction